Clinical Focus

 Therapeutic Focus

 Discomfort is the only way to create change and address behavioral challenges.
-My approach is to embrace discomfort by understanding why it exists and what changes need to be made in order to assist individuals with moving forward and creating a better life.
+My approach is to embrace discomfort by understanding why it exists and what changes need to be made to assist individuals with moving forward and creating a better life.

 Health and fitness is also an important focus of my approach as our bodies and mind work collectively to create wellness.
 How you treat your body greatly influences the functionality of your mind.